-If your female hermit crab is going to be tempted to breed, you’ll need to recreate an oceanic environment.
-This means bringing the sensation of the sea to the breeding tank.
+If the female hermit crab is to be tempted to breed, you’ll need to recreate an oceanic environment, which involves bringing the sensation of the sea to the breeding tank.

-In addition to drinking water, you’ll need to create a mini ocean.
-This is where the female will deposit her eggs when the time comes.
-Until then, it will be used as a saltwater bath for the tank’s occupants.
+In addition to drinking water, you’ll need to create a mini ocean where the female will deposit her eggs when the time comes.
+Until then, it’ll be used as a saltwater bath for the tank’s occupants.

-Find a vessel that is large enough to act as a pool.
-This should be big enough for the hermit crabs to submerge in.
-Also consider that, if you successfully breed hermit crabs, thousands of eggs will be laid.
-This means there must be plenty of additional space.
+Find a vessel that’s large enough to act as a pool.
+If you successfully breed hermit crabs, thousands of eggs will be laid, which means there must be plenty of additional space.

-Use filtered or bottled water in this pool, heated to between 72 and 80 degrees Fahrenheit.
-Never use tap water, as this is toxic to hermit crabs.
-The chlorine, in particular, will kill your pets.
+Use filtered or bottled water in this pool, heated to 72 and 80 degrees Fahrenheit.
+Never use tap water because this is toxic to hermit crabs; the chlorine will kill hermit crabs.

-Next comes the time to add salt.
-This must be marine salt, not table salt.
-Table salt contains iodine, which is dangerous to hermit crabs.
-You can pick up marine salt from an exotic pet store or online.
+You need to add marine salt, not table salt, because table salt contains iodine, which is dangerous to hermit crabs.
+You can get marine salt from an exotic pet store.

 Once ready, apply this pool to the aquarium.
-Ensure that it is easy for your hermit crabs to get in and out.
-A ramp is the easiest way to achieve this.
-Alternatively, add vines or netting.
-These will provide the hermit crabs with something to grip as they enter and exit the water.
+Ensure that it’s easy for hermit crabs to get in and out by providing a ramp, vines, or netting because these will provide the hermit crabs with something to grip as they enter and exit the water.

-Change the water regularly, always ensuring it is salted before returning to the tank.
-The presence of saline water will go some way to convincing your female hermit crab to breed.
+Change the water regularly, always ensuring it’s salted before returning to the tank.
+The presence of saline water will go some way to convincing a female hermit crab to breed.

 Choose Your Timing

-You will improve your chances of successful breeding if you time your attempt appropriately.
-Wild hermit crabs do not have a breeding season.
-In captivity, it is believed that hermit crabs prefer to breed between February and August.
-June and July are likeliest.
+You’ll improve your chances of successful breeding if you time your attempt appropriately.
+Wild hermit crabs don’t have a breeding season.
+In captivity, it is believed that hermit crabs prefer to breed between February and August, but June and July are the likeliest.

 If your female has recently completed a molt at the height of summer, so much the better.
 Females are most receptive to breeding at this point in their life cycle.
-You cannot control when hermit crabs molt.
-This will come down to the luck of the draw.
+You can’t control when hermit crabs molt.

 If you notice pre-molting signs in spring, start preparing a mating tank.
-Be prepared to move your female as soon as she is active again after concluding a molt.
-Do not attempt to breed her until she has destressed and rejoined her tankmates.
+Be prepared to move your female as soon as she’s active again after concluding a molt.
+Don’t attempt to breed her until she has destressed and rejoined her tankmates.

-You may find males congregating around a female in a shared tank.
-This suggests she is ready for mating.
-As per Ecological Research, male hermit crabs show more interest in females that are ready to breed.
+You may find males congregating around a female in a shared tank, which suggests she’s ready for mating.
+According to Ecological Research, males are more interested in females ready to breed.

 Identify a Female Hermit Crab

-You will need to identify your female for breeding.
-As discussed, a young female (ideally 1 year or younger) that has just molted is optimum.
-Older females, or those who are yet to molt, are less likely to respond well to advances from males.
+A young female (ideally 1 year or younger) that has just molted is optimal.
+Older females, or those yet to molt, are less likely to respond well to advances from males.

 To check if a hermit crab is female and sexually mature, wait for her to emerge from her shell.
-Handle the crab several times until she is comfortable with this activity.
-Once you have gained the trust of the hermit crab, you can check her sex.
+Handle her several times until she’s comfortable with this activity.
+Once you’ve gained trust, verify her sex.

-Once you know what you are looking for, it is simple to sex hermit crabs.
+Once you know what you’re looking for, it’s simple to sex hermit crabs.
 Females will have the following physical characteristics:

-- Three feathery appendages on the left of the legs.
-These are used to protect and carry eggs once inseminated
+- Three feathery appendages on the left of the legs protect and carry eggs once inseminated.

-Female hermit crabs are particular about choosing partners, so you will need to be patient.
-As discussed in the Journal of Crustacean Biology, mating depends upon the female being receptive.
-Males cannot force females to mate against their will.
+Female hermit crabs are particular about choosing partners, so you’ll need patience.
+As discussed in the Journal of Crustacean Biology, mating depends on if the female is receptive.

-Do not switch your female until all options of male partners have been exhausted.
-Hermit crabs do remember their tankmates.
-Your female may be open to mating but is awaiting the arrival of a preferred companion.
+Don’t switch the female until all options of male partners have been exhausted because hermit crabs remember their tankmates.
+A female may be open to mating but is awaiting her preferred companion.

 How Do Hermit Crabs Choose a Mate?

-As mentioned previously, males that detect sexual reciprocity from a female guard her jealously.
-This will lead to males attacking each other.
-As per the Journal of Zoology, the female may lose interest in mating due to the delay.
+Males that detect sexual reciprocity from a female guard her jealously, leading to males attacking each other.
+According to the Journal of Zoology, the female may lose interest in mating due to the delay.

 Introduce a Male Hermit Crab

-If a male is keen to mate, it will gently rock the shell of the female.
+If a male is keen to mate, it’ll gently rock the female’s shell.
 What happens next depends on whether the female is interested.
-She will respond by emerging and mating will begin, or she will ignore the advances and remain in her shell.
+She’ll either respond by emerging and mating will begin, or she’ll ignore the advances and remain in her shell.

 Checking for Pregnancy

-A female hermit crab that has been successfully inseminated will make a beeline for her saltwater pool.
-This where she will lay her eggs.
+A female hermit crab that has been successfully inseminated will head to a saltwater pool, which is where she’ll lay her eggs.
 If you spot your female bathing after mating, step one is complete.
 Leave the male in the tank for company during the pregnancy.

-Female hermit crabs gestate for around 30 days.
-During this time, you will spot a clutch of eggs on the left-hand side of your female crab’s body.
-Female crabs can produce anywhere from 800 and 50,000 eggs, depending on their size—the bigger the hermit crab, the more eggs.
+Female hermit crabs gestate for around 30 days, so you’ll spot a clutch of eggs on the left of the female’s body during this time.
+Female hermit crabs can produce between 800 and 50,000 eggs, depending on their size—the bigger the hermit crab, the more eggs.

-Nowhere near this many eggs will become hermit crabs.
-You will not have that many mouths to feed.
-This is why females create so many eggs.
-This provides the greatest likelihood of propagation of the species.
+Nowhere near this many eggs will become hermit crabs, which is why females create so many eggs.
+This number of eggs assists with the propagation of the species.

 These eggs will be the color of red bricks while they grow.
-As the 30-day gestation cycle comes to an end, they will start to fade to a dull gray.
-This means the eggs are ready to hatch.
-This is the moment of truth.
+As the 30-day gestation cycle ends, they’ll start to fade to a dull gray, which means the eggs are ready to hatch.

-From here, the life cycle that we previously discussed will commence.
-The eggs will hatch, and you’ll have a range of baby crabs to care for.
-The female will not play any further role in the raising of her offspring.
-You can return her, and her mate, to the shared tank.
+From here, the eggs will hatch, and you’ll have baby hermit crabs.
+The female won’t play any further role in raising her offspring, so you can return her and her mate to the shared tank.

-Pat yourself on the back if your female hermit crabs lays eggs in her saltwater pool.
-You have already achieved more than many experts.
-Sadly, the job is only half complete.
-Keeping the offspring alive long enough to become pets is a full-time job.
+Pat yourself on the back if your female hermit crab lays eggs in her saltwater pool because you’ve already achieved more than many experts.
+Unfortunately, the job is only half complete.

-As discussed, the zoeae of hermit crabs are numerous and tiny.
-So small that you may mistake them for bubbles in the saltwater.
+The zoeae of hermit crabs are so small that you may mistake them for bubbles in the saltwater.
 These zoeae must remain in saltwater for the first 60 days of their life.

 Throughout this period, Darwinism will come to the fore.
-Your hermit crabs may have produced thousands of eggs, but many of the larvae will consume each other.
-Many more will die through lack of strength or unsuitable conditions.
+Your hermit crabs may have produced thousands of eggs, but many of the larvae will consume each other, and many more will die through lack of strength or unsuitable conditions.

-The saltwater that houses these zoeae must be changed regularly.
-The larvae cannot survive out of the water, though.
-You’ll need to ensure that you have a regular source of water vessels to alternate.
-Be careful not to lose any zoeae while transferring them.
+The saltwater that houses the zoeae must be changed regularly.
+The larvae can’t survive out of the water, so you’ll need to ensure that you have a regular source of water vessels to alternate.

 Use a pipette or syringe to drip-feed these zoeae.
-Live plankton is the ideal food source.
-Alternative options include powdered spirulina, marine infusoria, or marine copepods from an exotic pet store
+Live plankton is an ideal food source, but powdered spirulina, marine infusoria, or marine copepods are suitable alternatives.

 Evolution into Hermit Crabs

-The zoeae that survive will eventually crawl into the substrate of your tank.
-At this point, the animals start becoming land dwellers.
-Consider removing the saltwater pool and replacing it with a smaller, safer vessel of water for bathing.
+The zoeae that survive will crawl into the substrate.
+At this point, they’ll become land dwellers.
+Consider removing the saltwater pool and replacing it with a smaller, safer water vessel for bathing.

-During the megalopa stage, hermit crabs can eat frozen krill, crayfish, or shrimp granules.
-Alas, you will lose several more hermit crabs at this stage.
-Many will struggle to survive in captive conditions of heat and humidity.
-Some will also cannibalize others.
+Hermit crabs can eat frozen krill, crayfish, or shrimp granules during the megalopa stage.
+Many will struggle to survive in captive conditions of heat and humidity, and some will also cannibalize others.

-Offer plenty of small shells here.
-Even bottle tops are better than nothing.
-The more protection a megalopa has, the better its odds of survival.
-As mentioned, after 30 days, surviving megalopae will burrow, molt, and evolve into hermit crabs.
+Offer plenty of small shells because the more protection a megalopa has, the better its odds of survival.
+As mentioned, after 30 days, surviving megalopae will burrow, molt, and grow.

-It’s up to what you want you to do at this stage.
-If your aquarium is large enough, and you trust the incumbent hermit crabs, these babies can live with your other pets.
-Alternatively, keep them in the mating tank until you consider them large enough to mingle safely.
+They can live together if your aquarium is large enough and you trust the incumbent hermit crabs.
+Alternatively, keep them in the mating tank until you deem them large enough to mix safely.